Vasileia-Apostolou/Beauty_Bounty/README.md

 - **View Product** -
 The user can click on a specific product to view product details.
 It will take the user to a new page where by the product name, price and description will be displayed.
 If the product is in-stock there will be an "Add To Cart" button which if clicked, will take the user to their cart, but if the product is out-of-stock there will be no action but a heading stating "Out Of Stock".

+- **Review** -
+The user can see reviews that other users have left.
+In order to post a review the user needs to have an account.
+If the user doesn't have an account, posting a review is not an option.

 - **Cart** -
 In the cart we have two sections.
 Items section and Checkout section.
 In the items section is the order summary.
 The products that were added to the cart by the user are being displayed along with their name, price and quantity set to 1 by default.
 However, the user is able to increase or decrease the quantity by clicking on the + or - icon accordingly, or delete the product from their cart by clicking on the bin icon.
 If the product is no longer in-stock, the + icon will disappear leaving the user with no choice of increasing the product quantity.
 The total of each product is being calculated next to it(eg. 100x1 = $100 or 100x3 = $300).
 On the checkout section the total amount of all products are being calculated and the user can proceed with the payment by clicking on the "Pay With Card" button.
 Once the button is clicked a form will appear where by the user will have to fill in personal information such as shipping or billing address and credit card details.